2 years ago

 I found myself designing digital scrapbook kits and taking on some photography projects (mostly family/newborn sessions and an engagement shoot or two) to make some extra money.
-Then I sat down with Alaina.
 We started working on The Everygirl that August, just one year after I moved to Chicago.

 Holy short hair.
-My now good friends John and Maura Stoffer took these photos.
+My now good friends John and Maura Stoffer took this photo.
 Feels like forever ago.

 We launched The Everygirl on Feb 22, and just a few months later, were named by Forbes as a top 100 website for women.
 Sounds too good to be true and we love(d) what we do, but it was a lot of work, and we weren’t able to pay ourselves salaries for years.
 I kept working on blogs to pay the bills and was at the computer until around 2AM most days, and found myself working nights and weekends.
 I was so happy and passionate about everything I was doing, but the following year, it took a toll.